peteroupc/peteroupc.github.io/colorgen.md

 A _blackbody_ is an idealized material that emits light based only on its temperature.
 As a blackbody's temperature goes up, its chromaticity changes from red to orange to pale yellow up to sky blue.

-The `Planckian` method shown below models the spectral power distribution (SPD) of a blackbody with the given temperature in kelvins (its **color temperature**).
+The `Planckian` method shown next models the spectral power distribution (SPD) of a blackbody with the given temperature in kelvins (its **color temperature**).
 The `BlackbodySPD` method below uses that method (where `TEMP` is the desired color temperature).[^44].
 Note that such familiar light sources as sunlight, daylight, candlelight, and incandescent lamps can be closely described by the appropriate blackbody SPD.

     METHOD Planckian(wl, temp)
         num = pow(wl, -5)